-The principal management committee reporting to the Risk Committee is the Asset and Liability Committee.
+The principal management committees reporting to the Risk Committee are the Management Risk Committee and the Asset and Liability Committee.
+The Management Risk Committee is responsible for the ongoing identification and management of risks to the Society's business.
 The Asset and Liability Committee is responsible for the management and composition of the Society's assets and liabilities, monitoring the Society's exposure to interest rate variations, and monitoring and managing the operation of the Society's liquidity, wholesale funding and hedging policies.